sethbassett/foss_meetups/README.md

         + Any other .iso file containing the installer for any [\*buntu variant (Kubuntu, Xubuntu, etc.)](https://www.psychocats.net/ubuntu/whichbuntu) that **is based on Ubuntu 18.04.2 "Bionic Beaver"**
      + [Florida County Boundaries](https://download.fgdl.org/pub/state/county_sep15.zip) or similar shapefile data.
      + (Optional) [OSGeo osgeolive-vm.vmdk file](https://live.osgeo.org/en/download.html)

+If you have Windows 10 installed [you can opt to use Hyper-V instead of VirtualBox](https://www.nextofwindows.com/how-to-enable-configure-and-use-hyper-v-on-windows-10).
+You shouldn't have problems but I won't be able to troubleshoot anything that comes up until the second hour.

 ## June 5, 2019: QGIS Tools, Toolboxes, Utilities, and Plugins
  Presenter: **Phil**
  Prerequisites: TBD